 Note: Adult and larval stages of the cucumber beetle transmit several plant diseases, including bacterial wilt and cucumber mosaic virus in cucurbits.

 Adult beetles overwinter in plant debris and garden trash.
 Females leave their winter sites in early spring and deposit up to 800 orange-yellow eggs in the soil near the base of plants.
 In about 10 days hatching occurs and the larvae feed for three or more weeks before pupating.
 First generation adults emerge 10 days later.
 A complete life cycle requires 6-9 weeks.
 Up to four generations can be produced in a single growing season.

 Cucumber Beetle Control: Select resistant varieties whenever possible.
 Inspect plants frequently for beetles and handpick any that are discovered.
 Floating row covers are extremely effective when placed on seedlings and left in place until plants are old enough to tolerate beetle damage.
 Commercially available beneficial insects, such as ladybugs, lacewing and the spined soldier bug, will feed on pest eggs.
 Beneficial nematodes work well to control immature stages in the soil.
 If pest levels become intolerable, spot treat with botanical insecticides.
 Remove garden trash and other debris shortly after harvest to reduce overwintering sites.

-Tip: Secure row cover edges to ensure that the beetles do not find a place of entry.
+Tip: Securely fasten row cover edges to ensure that cucumber beetles do not find a place of entry.